project-chip/rs-matter/README.md

 This is for cases where tools expect a standard Linux filesystem layout (FHS).
 Use this shell when running `cargo xtask itest` as it sets up `connectedhomeip` which expects a FHS layout.
+To enter this shell, run `nix-shell` in the project root.

 ## How does it look like?